-We keep these images for three years after we have been given them, unless you ask otherwise.
+We keep these images for seven years after we have been given them, unless you ask otherwise.

 Should you wish to register a complaint we will collect your name, contact details and details about the complaint to enable us to respond, monitor and improve our organisation.